Introduction to Cisco WAAS

-Activates all the inactive WAAS and WAAS Express devices in your WAAS network.
-For more information, see the "Activating All Inactive WAAS Devices" section on page 15-35.
+Activates all the inactive WAEs in your WAAS network.
+For more information, see the "Activating All Inactive WAAS Devices" section on page 15-31.

 Reapplies the device configuration as seen in the WAAS Central Manager GUI to the device.
 Normally, changes made in the WAAS Central Manager GUI are applied to the device as soon as the configuration is submitted.
 From time to time, however, a CLI error or some other error on the device can cause the configuration on the device to differ from what is seen in the WAAS Central Manager GUI.
 The Force Full Database Update icon applies the full configuration that the WAAS Central Manager has for the device to be updated to the device and the configuration reapplied.

 Reboots a WAE or device group depending on the location in the WAAS Central Manager GUI.
-For more information, see the "Rebooting a Device or Device Group" section on page 15-35.
-Reload is not available for WAAS Express devices.
+For more information, see the "Rebooting a Device or Device Group" section on page 15-32.

 (Force Group Settings)